College football's 50 best players in 2018

 Key stat: 4,477 passing yards

-At one point Minshew appeared on his way to Alabama to sit behind Tua Tagovailoa and Jalen Hurts and prepare for a career in coaching.
-Instead, he went to Wazzu, where he led the nation in passing in the regular season (4,477 yards), finished fifth in the Heisman Trophy voting and turned himself into an NFL prospect.
+At one point Minshew appeared on his way to Alabama to sit behind Tagovailoa and Jalen Hurts and prepare for a career in coaching.
+Instead, he went to Wazzu, where he led the nation in passing in the regular season, finished fifth in the Heisman Trophy voting and turned into an NFL prospect.

 10. DEXTER LAWRENCE